Stawowcz/velixo/TEST_CASES_TASK_1.md

 # Test Cases – Increment String Algorithm

+## Overview

+The purpose of this document is to test an algorithm that **increments a string** according to the following rules:

+- **Valid input:** 1–4 letters (A–Z or a–z) followed by 1–4 digits (0–9).
+- **Operation:** The algorithm increments the numeric suffix by 1 while keeping the letter prefix unchanged.
+- **Overflow:** If the numeric part overflows its maximum value, it resets back to all zeros.
+- **Invalid input:** If the input does not follow the required format, the algorithm returns **`Error`**.

+## Testing Goals

+- Verify correct behavior for **valid inputs** across different lengths and formats.
+- Validate **boundary conditions** such as minimum/maximum digits, letters, and overflow cases.
+- Ensure proper **error handling** for invalid inputs (e.g., missing letters/digits, too many characters, special symbols).

+---

 ## 1. Valid Cases

 | **ID** | **Input**   | **Expected Output** | **Description** |